opentaps/open-climate-investing/book/Setting-Benchmarks.md

 - They incorporate a broad range of criteria, so improvements in employee diversity or governance policies could cause ESG ratings upgrades even for a company with high climate risks.
 - They try to measure the impact of climate and environmental risk on a company's business risk profile, rather than its total social risk profile.
 In doing so, they could underestimate the long-term climate risk of the company.
 - They are graded on a curve, relative to other companies its own sector.
 So a company with high climate risks that is marginally better than others would still receive higher ESG ratings.
+- As MSCI succinctly puts it, "ESG ratings are not climate ratings."  ([What MSCI’s ESG Ratings are and are not](https://www.msci.com/our-solutions/esg-investing/esg-ratings/what-esg-ratings-are-and-are-not))

-But there's a relative easy way to check on a benchmark, whether one you've constructed yourself or one constructed by an ESG provider.
-See how it compares to the market's view of climate risk, using analysis similar to what we did in the chapter on [Analyzing Investments](Analyzing-Investments.md).
+But there's a relative easy way to check on how good a benchmark is for climate investing: See how it compares to the market's view of climate risk.
 Unlike rating agencies, investors are not paid by corporate issuers.
+You can perform an analysis similar to what we did in the chapter on [Analyzing Investments](Analyzing-Investments.md), and you can do it for a benchmark you constructed yourself or one constructed by an ESG ratings service.

 Should portfolio managers vote proxies?